DavidNix/nix-personal-blog/content/post/error-handling-in-go.md

 ```
 But you could argue, only one caller needs the try/catch dance.
 Anything
 downstream could throw exceptions all the live long day.
 In practice, that's
 rarely the case.
-With Swift especially, I find myself deciding between
+With Swift, I find myself deciding between `do/catch` or
-do/catch or try? quite often, especially in unit tests.
+`try?` quite often, especially in unit tests.

-Interpreted languages, like Ruby, are more consise because you aren't required
+Interpreted languages, like Ruby, are more concise because you aren't required
 to handle exceptions at all.
 Swift and Java won't compile until you force the
 caller to handle the exception.
 Go won't compile unless the caller handles or
-ignores the returned error value.
+ignores the error value.

 With Ruby, you just have to *know* that a method might raise an exception.
 Rails uses a bang in the method name (ex: `model.save!`) to show that some sort
 of exception may be raised.
-But otherwise, good luck trying to find when and
+But otherwise, good luck trying to find when,
-where.
-Therefore, it's more common in interpreted languages to see exceptions
+where, or what.
+Therefore, it's more common in interpreted languages to see
-at runtime.
-Go (along with Swift and Java) try to tell you about all error
+exceptions at runtime.
+Go (along with Swift and Java) try to tell you about all
-cases up front to limit errors at runtime.
+error cases up front to limit unexpected behavior at runtime.

 The Go authors argue that not all exceptions are exceptional.
 Not all errors
 should crash your app.
 I agree.
 If you can gracefully recover from an error,
 you should do so.
 Your app will be stable and robust.
 Of course, easier said
 than done.
 It takes more effort on the programmer's part.
 In Ruby you can
 pinky swear an exception will never happen and move on.
+That is, until a
+customer calls you complaining about your app not working.

 ## Errors are Values